splunk/public-o11y-docs/README.md

 When testing the docs:

-- Make sure that Sphinx is not emitting warnings in the terminal.
+- Make sure that Sphinx is not sending warnings to the terminal.
 You must solve all build errors and warnings before opening a merge request.
 - Check that the documentation shows as intended.

 ## Create a merge request